ILLIXR/ILLIXR/docs/glossary.md

 -   ***Pose Prediction***:
     To improve the user's perception latency experience the time between, _pose prediction_ uses history and current system information to pre-compute the user's next pose Pre-computing the next pose allows for components downstream from the pose output in the event stream dataflow graph to begin computation.

 Pose Prediction is implemented in the [`pose_prediction` ILLIXR plugin][68].

 For more information, see the [Wikipedia article][18].

-#### Ground Truth
+#### Runtime

-The most accurate source of measurement available for a data set.
-Typically, ground truth measurements are provided for the evaluation of sensor data where the sensor
-    or other data source is not as accurate or reliable as the source for the ground truth.

--   ***Ground Truth Poses***:
-    A collection of poses used to evaluate the accuracy of pose generation and prediction algorithms.

--   ***Ground Truth Images***:
-    A collection of images used to evaluate the accuracy of visual processing algorithms, like [_SLAM_][76] and [_VIO_][77].
+The ILLIXR system runtime is responsible for the dynamic orchestration of ILLIXR device resources, system resources, and client applications.

+The runtime implementation is located in `<ILLIXR_INSTALL_DIR>/bin`.
-See the [ILLIXR Plugins][68] page for information about sensors implemented in ILLIXR.
+See the [Getting Started][74] and [Monado Overiew][64] pages for details about the ILLIXR runtime.

-#### Inertial Measurement Unit

-A device that reports its orientation in space and any forces applied it.
-Also known as an _IMU_.

-An IMU is implemented in the [`offline_imu_cam` ILLIXR plugin][68].
+#### Swap Chain

+A set of virtual [_framebuffers_][72] to be output to a display.
+Only one framebuffer in a swap chain is displayed at a time, enabling the
+    other virtual framebuffers to be concurrently modified in memory.

-For more information, see the [Wikipedia article][14].
+For more information, see the [Wikipedia article][19].

 #### Simultaneous Localization and Mapping